maci0/gke-inference-from-scratch/part1.md

    - Network CRDs for gVNIC and RDMA
    - NCCL RDMA installer DaemonSet

-For detailed configuration options and troubleshooting, refer to the [repository README](https://github.com/maci0/gke-ai-from-scratch/blob/main/README.md).
+For detailed configuration options and troubleshooting, refer to the [README](part1/terraform/README.md).

 ---